Victorville Civil Rights Memorial

 Click here to read Reiner Yabut's winning essay on Asa Philip Randolph.

 The second essay plaque unveiled on January 16, 2017 was written by Diego LeComte while he was a 6th grade student attending Challenger Elementary School.

 Click here to read Diego LeComte's winning essay on Frederick Douglass.

 Pictured from left to right: Victor Elementary School District Superintendent Jan Gonzalez, Essay Writer Diego LeComte and Mrs. Kinney from Challenger Elementary School.

 Sponsors are currently being sought for the 2017 Civil Rights Essay Contest.
-To sponsor the next contest, and have your company name included on the bronze plaque for generations to see, please send an email to: firstname.lastname@example.org Thank you.
+To sponsor the next contest, and have your company name included on the bronze plaque for generations to see, please call (760) 955-3306,or send an email to: firstname.lastname@example.org Thank you.